-Agricultural wastes encompasses all agricultural wastes such as straw, stem, stalk, leaves, husk, shell, peel, pulp, stubble, etc. which come from cereals (rice, wheat, maize or corn, sorghum, barley, millet), cotton, groundnut, jute, legumes (tomato, bean, soy) coffee, cacao, tea, fruits (banana, mango, coco, cashew) and palm oil.
+Agricultural wastes encompasses all agricultural trash such as straw, stem, stalk, leaves, husk, shell, peel, pulp, stubble, etc. which come from cereals (rice, wheat, maize or corn, sorghum, barley, millet), cotton, groundnut, jute, legumes (tomato, bean, soy) coffee, coconut, cacao, tea, fruits (banana, mango, coco, cashew) and palm oil.

-A wide range of thermal technologies exists to convert the energy stored in agricultural wastes to more useful forms of energy.
+A wide range of thermal processing systems exists to convert the energy stored in agricultural wastes to more useful forms of energy.
 These technologies can be classified according to the principal energy carrier produced in the conversion process.
-The major methods of thermal conversion are combustion in excess air, gasification in reduced air, and pyrolysis in the absence of air.
+The major methods of thermal conversion of agricultural wastes are combustion in excess air, gasification in reduced air, and pyrolysis in the absence of air.

 Conventional combustion technologies raise steam through the combustion of biomass.
 This steam may then be expanded through a conventional turbo-alternator to produce electricity.
 Co-firing or co-combustion of agricultural wastes with coal and other fossil fuels can provide a short-term, low-risk, low-cost option for producing renewable energy while simultaneously reducing the use of fossil fuels.
 Co-firing has the major advantage of avoiding the construction of new, dedicated, biomass power plant.